rhatdan/oci-register-machine/README.md

-Running Docker containers with this executable, RegisterMachine() is called iust before a container is started and after it is provisioned.
+Running Docker containers with this executable, RegisterMachine() is called just before a container is started and after it is provisioned.
 All running containers' IDs will be listed when you run the command `machinectl` or `machinectl list`.
-When containers are stopped/exited, TerminateMachine() is called, all container processes are terminated and container ID is no longer listed in `machinectl` output.
+When containers are stopped/exited, TerminateMachine() is called, all container processes are terminated and the container ID is no longer listed in `machinectl` output.

 This doc assumes you are running at least docker version 1.9 with the dockerhooks patch.